renpy/renpy/sphinx/source/quickstart.rst

 ::

    ###
-        show sylvie smile at right
+        show sylvie green smile at right

-To do this repositioning, add an at-clause to a show statement.
+To do this repositioning, add an at clause to a show statement.
 The at clause takes a position, and shows the image at that position.
-Ren'Py includes several pre-defined positions: ``left`` for the left side of the screen, ``right`` for the right side, ``center`` for centered horizontally (the default), and ``truecenter`` for centered horizontally and vertically.
+Ren'Py includes several predefined positions: ``left`` for the left side of the screen, ``right`` for the right side, ``center`` for centered horizontally (the default), and ``truecenter`` for centered horizontally and vertically.

-A user can define their own positions, and event complicated moves, but that's outside of the scope of this quickstart.
+Creators can define their own positions, and event complicated moves, but that's outside of the scope of this quickstart.

 Music and Sound